ChiaWeiKuo/chiaweikuo.github.io/_pages/Animation.md

 title: "Animation"
 ---

-This section includes the two-phase flow simulation animations I made during my PhD studies.
+This page shows the images/animations of the two-phase flow simulations I made during my PhD studies.

 # 1. Atomization of high-speed liquid jet